More

 3. Device protection – Managing security configurations can be challenging for organizations with thousands of Windows devices running different OS versions.
 Security configuration management can address this challenge.

-Why is Endpoint Security Configuration Management Important?
+Why is Security Configuration Management Important?

 As organizations grow, their technology needs become complex.
 Organizations apply configuration management to track, control, and manage various aspects of the business.
 Even so, it becomes difficult to maintain security and manage devices.
 With each new device or application, an organization adds, the volume of what needs to be monitored and protected increases.